 by Ihlwha Choi

-I couldn’t ask Nandini if she had taken some school education.
+I couldn’t ask Nandini if she had studied at school.

 I only asked a foreign student excellent in Bengali about her age.

-The girl, understanding only English such as brother, sister and thanks was the last daughter of a roti shop,
+The girl, understanding only English such as brother, sister and thanks was the youngest daughter of a roti shopkeeper.

-There was Nandini’s small shop along with fruit shops and bike shop.
+There was Nandini’s small shop along with fruit stalls and the bike shop.

 Cows passing by would thrust their heads suddenly